Fellowship Opportunities

 Click here.

-Forensic Anthropology Fellowship Program (1-year program)
+Forensic Anthropology Fellowship Program (2-year program)

-The Forensic Anthropology Fellowship Program is an immersive, hands-on, 12-month training program designed to expose an emerging biological anthropologist to the role of forensic anthropology in a medical examiner’s office that serves a large urban population.
+The Forensic Anthropology Fellowship Program is an immersive, hands-on, two-year training program designed to expose an emerging biological anthropologist to the role of forensic anthropology in a medical examiner’s office that serves a large urban population.
 During the program, the fellow will participate in casework, attend and process death scenes, assist with identifying unknown decedents, and be exposed to legal/judicial proceedings.
 Additionally, the fellow will be introduced to an extensive quality management system required for forensic analysis including a formalized training program and standard operating procedures.
 The fellow will work alongside three staff forensic anthropologists who are involved in the instruction and supervision of the fellow.
 The Forensic Anthropology Division receives approximately 400 case requests per year, nearly 70% involving skeletal or cartilaginous trauma.
 Identification accounts for approximately 20% of the annual casework, while the “traditional” role of a forensic anthropologist to estimate the parameters of the biological profile only accounts for 4%.
 Therefore, this fellowship offers an exceptional training environment to hone additional skills needed by a forensic anthropologist in a medicolegal setting.

 Fellows are not required to perform research, but a project can be discussed in addition to casework and report writing.